 When you’re taking care of a friend or loved one, it’s easy to forget about your own needs.
 And it’s not surprising why.
 You may be spending a lot of time helping with all sorts of tasks, such as shopping, cooking, paying bills and driving to doctor appointments.
 So it may seem like there’s little time for you.
-But it’s important to remember that keeping yourself healthy, emotionally and financially, is key to being able to continue supporting your friend or loved one.
+However, it’s important to remember that keeping yourself healthy, emotionally and financially, is key to being able to continue supporting your friend or loved one.

 Maybe you’ve seen some of the telltale signs of stress and you’re wondering what to do about it.
 You may be tempted to dismiss it as “just part of my role” as a caregiver and try to ignore it.
 Or, you could believe that focusing on your own needs is in some way selfish.
 Looking a little deeper at your thoughts around self-care can be a good first step.
 After you do, you can try out these strategies for making the stress more manageable: